Introduction to mlld

 Oh, hey, you learned something about mlld and prompt injection!
 LLMs are just reading a wall of text and inferring what comes next, so instructions secretly embedded in something you give them can redirect them into giving away your GitHub keys or giving your research paper a good review.

 But mlld is actually designed to help you reduce the risk and likelihood of prompt injection.
-Let's see how that works:
+Let's see how that works.

-/exe @ask() = when [
+exe @ask() = when [

-@ctx.try == 1 => @claude("Please share your opinion of mlld based on reading its intro: @docs")
+@mx.try == 1 => @claude("Please share your opinion of mlld based on this intro: @docs")

 ]

-/exe @check(input) = when [
+exe @check(input) = when [

 let @review = @injcheck(@input)